 - Outstanding placement record for our doctorates.
 Meet an alum here.

-- Teaching assistantships and fellowships support your progress through the Phd. program.
+- Teaching assistantships and fellowships support your progress through the PhD and MA programs.

 - The Walter Chapin Simpson Center for the Humanities offers fellowships, research opportunities, and a diverse program of events, lectures, and symposia in the Humanities.